I prefer to call them the Combine

 A government website this morning wrongly exposed its database hostname, password and username to anyone wishing to read up on the coalition's agreement.
 The extremely embarrassing gaffe happened within about an hour of the Cabinet Office announcing the Programme for Goverment website.
-Government opens up The website is, at …
+Government opens up The website is, …

 I prefer to call them the Combine